taimurhassan/regIncSeg/README.md

 If you use this framework (or any part of this code in your research), please cite the following paper:

 ```
-@article{Hassan2024ICT,
+@article{Nasim2024RDI,
-  title   = {Incremental Convolutional Transformer for Baggage Threat Detection},
+  title   = {Regressor Driven Incremental Instance Segmentation for Baggage Threat Recognition},
-  author  = {Taimur Hassan and Bilal Hassan and Muhammad Owais and Divya Velayudhan and Jorge Dias and Mohammed Ghazal and Naoufel Werghi},
+  author  = {Ammara Nasim and Mahboob Anwar and Muhammad Owais and Samet Akcay and Divya Velayudhan and Muhammad Usman Akram and Mohammed Ghazal and Naoufel Werghi and Taimur Hassan},
-  journal = {Pattern Recognition},
+  journal = {Under Review in Engineering Applications of Artificial Intelligence},
   year = {2024}
 }
 ```